Sexualization in child beauty pageants

 Sexualization in child beauty pageants has been the topic of controversy and debate.
-Since all contestants for child beauty pageants are minors, there are concerns regarding the potential long-term negative impacts early sexualization can have on these children's psyche.
-The negative impacts can effect the contestant's self-esteem and relationship with their own bodies throughout their lives due to hyperfixation on achieving flawless adult aesthetics at a young age.
-In more extreme cases, the psychological impacts of early sexualization in pageants can lead to various psychological disorders such as depression, anxiety disorder, and various eating disorders.
-However, there is also support of children competing in beauty pageants due to the way they challenge children to have more confidence in order to able to compete successfully in these pageants.
+Since all contestants for these pageants are minors, there are concerns regarding the potential long-term impacts early sexualization can have on their psyche.
+These impacts can negatively affect a contestant's self-esteem and relationship with their own bodies throughout their lives due to hyperfixation on achieving professional adult aesthetics at a young age.
+In more extreme cases, the impacts of early sexualization in pageants can lead to various psychological disorders such as depression, anxiety disorder, and various eating disorders.
+However, there is also support of children competing in beauty pageants due to the way contestants are challenged to have more confidence in order to be able to compete successfully in these pageants.

 Background

 There are several components to sexualization that set it apart from healthy sexuality.
 Sexualization occurs when a person's value comes only from their sexual appeal or behavior, to the exclusion of other characteristics.
 A report by the American Psychological Association more specifically cites sexuality that is imposed on someone, rather than undertaken by choice, as evidence of sexualization.
-In the United States, legal adulthood and ability to give consent varies from 16 to 18 years of age, yet in child beauty pageants, the children's consenting parents permit them to participate, pay their entry fees, dress them, and train them to perform on stage in front of judges and an audience.
+In the United States, the age of legal adulthood and ability to give consent varies from 16 to 18 years of age, yet in child beauty pageants, the children's parents permit them to participate, pay their entry fees, dress them, and train them to perform on stage in front of judges and an audience.

 As Vernon R. Wiehe, a professor in the University of Kentucky College of Social Work, states, "sexualization occurs through little girls wearing adult women's clothing in diminutive sizes, the use of makeup which often is applied by makeup consultants, spray tanning the body, the dying of hair and the use of hair extensions, and assuming provocative postures more appropriate for adult models".
-Many views the child's appearance as obscene or inappropriate.
+Many view the child's appearance as obscene or inappropriate.

-In preparation for these beauty pageants, children have their appearances altered by costumes, makeup, and other products, which objectifies them at a very young age.
+In preparation for these pageants, children have their appearances altered by costumes, makeup, and other products, which objectifies them at a very young age.
 The child perceives that sexuality is not only encouraged but can be a means to an end.
 The child pageant industry involves thousands of contestants and $5 billion a year in revenue, and television networks air in-demand shows like Toddlers & Tiaras and Little Miss Perfect.
-The viewership implies that many adults not only condone these activities but also view children as sexual objects.